0xAK/WS-PRJ1/README.md

 ```
 </pre>

-The script will output data for a randomly selected book from the first page of "bookstoscrape.com".
+The script will output data stored as a python list of dictionaries